Name: Leo

 where Frederick began to grow up), his present house next to the library came

-Leonard, who owned the furniture store, suggested to Leo that he buy it, and
+who owned the furniture store, suggested to Leo that he buy it, and offered to

 Leo promptly

-the work, but did not do the digging.
+work, but did not do the digging.
+He

-He also lowered all doors, windows and ceilings, an put in a propane
+also lowered all doors, windows and ceilings, and put in a propane

-property was sold for $85, and after it was removed the whole lot was planted
+was sold for $85, and after it was removed the whole lot was planted as

 In 1947 he